I’m sure you’ve heard this stat: more than four million blog posts go live every single day.

 But how do you say something genuinely unique and deliver on your promise?

-Jason Quey’s The Ultimate Guide to Influencer Marketing starts with data and a bit of groundwork.
+Jason Quey’s Influencer Marketing: How To Connect With 1,000 Influencers starts with data and a bit of groundwork.
 Then the content reveals Jason’s own templates along with high-level insights from other thought leaders in the space.

 8. How-to checklist

 The challenge of producing both beginner and advanced guides is how to present a lot of information.
 Three thousand or more words on any topic is hard to take in.

 Enter the checklist.
 Checklists can stand alone or be added to how-to posts as downloads or content upgrades.

 Whichever method you choose, the non-negotiable principle is this: boil it down.

 Copyblogger’s Ultimate Copy Checklist ends with a black-and-white poster that helps you easily work through all 51 questions from the article itself.